python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/how-to-contribute-a-page.md

 ### Optional Fields
 - **icon:** Icon for the category entry for the page.
 Default: `fab fa-python` <i class="fab fa-python is-black" aria-hidden="true"></i>
 - **relevant_links:** A YAML dictionary containing `text:link` pairs.
 See the example above.
+- **toc:** A number representing the smallest heading tag to show in the table of contents.

 ## Extended Markdown